davidtaing/davidtaing.github.io/_posts/2021-09-27-Building-A-Real-Estate-Application.md

 ## The Mailing API

 I haven't thought too much about this as it is not part of my minimum viable product.
-However I intend on this being an Express application that consumes the Twilio/SendGrid services.
+I intend on this being an Express application that consumes the Twilio/SendGrid services.

 ## A Note on the Landlord API and Tenant API

-I also haven't thought too much about this.
+Haven't thought too much about this as well.
 But I think a key-value NoSQL database like Cassandra seems to be a good fit for the document system here.

 ***